lewagon/dotfiles/01-Ruby/01-Programming-basics/03-What-your-name/README.md

 Then, assuming you have entered "Boris" then "Alexandre" and finally "Papillard", the program should print a custom message like `"Hello, Boris Alexandre Papillard !"`.

-* **constraint**: to build the `custom_message` string, you must use string concatenation this time, with the `+` operator.
+* **constraint**: of course, your `interface.rb` program should use the `compute_name` method defined in the other file.
-* **enhancement**: your `custom_message` could also ìnform you about the number of characters in your name (for instance, "Boris Alexandre Papillard" has got 24 characters, including spaces), or other very important details...
+* **enhancement**: you can improve your `custom_message` by adding other information like the number of characters in your full name (for instance, "Boris Alexandre Papillard" has got 24 characters, including spaces), or other very important details...

 ## Learning Badges